 Translation Technologies: Challenging New Tasks and Competencies for Translators

 Abied Alsulaiman, Lahousseine Id-Youss & Frieda Steurs (University of Leuven, Belgium)

 The Trials and Tribulations of Teaching CAT Tools.
 The Case of Oman

 Rafik Jamoussi & Aladdin Al Zahran (Sohar University, Oman)

 Erik Angelone (Kent State University)

-Said M. Shiyab is a Professor of Linguistics & Translation Studies and Director of the Arabic MA Translation Program at Kent State University.
-Prof Shiyab served as the Graduate Studies Director in the MCLS Department at Kent State University (2016-2019); he has also been teaching in the MA and PhD programs since 2014.
+Said M. Shiyab is Professor of Linguistics and Translation Studies and Director of the Arabic MA Translation Program at Kent State University, USA.
+Professor Shiyab served as the Graduate Studies Director in the MCLS Department at Kent State University (2016–2019); he has also been teaching in the MA and PhD programs since 2014.